-- (b) (5) - According to the PMP, the Master Schedule is to be updated monthly; however, the most recent approved Master Project Schedule update is as of March 15, 2017.
-Since the December 2016 baseline schedule no longer reflects project conditions, the project does not currently have a current approved resource-loaded Master Integrated Project Schedule to serve as a management tool. - Although MTA and PLTP participated in extensive workshops in early 2018, proposed mitigated schedules submitted by PLTC did not incorporate the mitigations discussed in the workshops.
-In May, 2018, MTA issued a directive letter for PLTC to incorporate the workshop mitigations, but agreement on a mitigated project schedule was still not imminent.
+- According to the PMP, the Master Schedule is to be updated monthly; however, the most recent approved Master Project Schedule update is as of March 15, 2017.
+Since the December 2016 baseline schedule no longer reflects project conditions, the project does not currently have a current approved resource-loaded Master Integrated Project Schedule to serve as a management tool. - In May, 2018, MTA issued a directive letter for PLTC to incorporate the workshop mitigations, but agreement on a mitigated project schedule was still not imminent.
 In summer 2018, the Maryland Secretary of Transportation strongly encouraged PLTP to negotiate in good faith, and in August 2018, FTA sent a letter expressing concern with the amount of time that the project has advanced without an approved schedule, and requested MTA's formal response by September 30, 2018.
-In response, MTA prepared a working schedule update of the master project schedule.
-The update is based on the schedule negotiations to date, but does not yet have the full mutual agreement of both parties. - Mitigation to recover the schedule may potentially result in added costs to the project, which will need to be negotiated with PLTP. - Both MTA's delivery of properties to Purple Line Transit Constructors (PLTC) and PLTC's progress toward needing those properties for construction are significantly behind the schedule anticipated in the P3 contract.
+In response, MTA prepared a working schedule update (proposed re-baseline) of the master project schedule.
+The update is based on the schedule negotiations to date, but does not yet have the full mutual agreement of both parties.
+MTA performs monthly progress updates of the MTA Master Project Schedule based on the progress updates received from PLTP as well as from its internal staff, relative to the proposed August 2018 re-baseline. - Although the November 15, 2018 update of the MTA Master Project Schedule continues to show the start of revenue service prior to the FFGA RSD of December 31, 2022, several major interim milestones have slipped in the past month since the October 15, 2018 schedule update, including approximately two week slippage in the forecasted Commencement of Trial Running date from to April 9, 2022 to April 22, 2022, and approximately four week slippage in the forecasted PLTP Commencement of Revenue Service date from November 18, 2022 to December 13, 2022. - Mitigation to recover the schedule may potentially result in added costs to the project, which will need to be negotiated with PLTP. - Both MTA's delivery of properties to Purple Line Transit Constructors (PLTC) and PLTC's progress toward needing those properties for construction are significantly behind the schedule anticipated in the P3 contract.
 MTA is managing this through weekly meetings of a MTA/PLTC right of way task force that evaluates the needs of the dynamic construction schedule "early start" and "late start" dates for construction activity on each property, and determines work around plans to avoid impacts to the extent possible.
-Only six properties remain to be acquired and are not currently impacting construction. - PLTC's forecasted completion of its design scope, now April 2019, is proceeding significantly behind the scheduled date of fall 2017 anticipated in the P3 contract.
+Only three properties remain to be acquired and are not currently impacting construction.

+• PLTC's forecasted completion of its design scope remains at June 2019, which is significantly behind the scheduled date of fall 2017 anticipated in the P3 contract.
 As a result, the construction schedule has also slipped, and therefore, PLTC's need for the properties discussed above has also slipped.